jubatus/website/source/en/api_bandit.rst

 .. describe:: method

    Specify bandit algorithm.
-   You can use algorithms below.
+   You can use the algorithms below.

    .. table::